A new study reveals that states with stronger policies curbing alcohol consumption also had lower death rates for alcoholic cirrhosis.

 Most previous research, though, focused on the effect of changing a single alcohol policy on public health.
 The new study looked at the cumulative effects of all alcohol policies working together.

 Binge drinking is a risk factor for developing alcoholic cirrhosis.
-According to the Centers for Disease Control and Prevention, one in six American adults binge drinks about four times a month, with about eight drinks per binge.
+According to the Centers for Disease Control and Prevention,

 In the new study, the researchers found that death rates from alcoholic cirrhosis among people of American Indian and Alaska Native descent weren’t affected as much by stronger state alcohol policies.